-In the event that the implementation of the Plan results in the removal of residential housing units in the Project Area occupied by low-income households or very low-income households, or the displacement of low-income households or very low-income households from such residential housing units, such households shall be provided affordable housing and relocation assistance not less than that which would be provided under the federal.
-Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 and the regulations thereunder, including the eligibility criteria.
-Affordable housing may be either existing or newly constructed housing.
-The City shall make a good faith effort to ensure that this affordable housing is located in or near the Project Area.
+In the event that the implementation of the Plan results in the removal of residential housing units jn the Project Area occupied by low-income households or Very low-income households, or the displacement ..of low-income households or very low-income households from such residential housing! units, such households shall be provided affordable housing and relocation, assistance not less than that which would be provided under the federal.
+Uniform.'Re(pc"ti6h:A^sistahb>. and Real Property Acquisition.
+Policies Act of 1970 arid the regulations thereunder, including; tfie1 eligibility criteria.
+Affordable housing may be either existjog'--6r\-jijeyi^^r\^CJ:tiousjijgr the City, shall make a good faith effort to ensure, that this affordable housing Is located in or near the Project Area.

-As used in the above paragraph "low-income households", "very low-income households" and "affordable housing" shall have the meanings set forth in Section 3 of the Illinois Affordable Housing Act, 310 ILCS 65/3.
-As of the date of this Plan, these statutory terms are defined as follows: (i) "low-income household" means a single person, family or unrelated persons living together whose adjusted income is more than 50 percent but less than 80 percent of the median income of the area of residence, adjusted for family size, as such adjusted income and median income are determined from time to time by the United States Department of Housing and Urban Development ("HUD") for purposes of Section 8 of the United States Housing Act of 1937; (ii) "very low-income household" means a single person, family or unrelated persons living together whose adjusted income is not more than 50 percent of the median income of the area of residence, adjusted for family size, as so determined by HUD; and (iii) "affordable housing" means residential housing that, so long as the same is occupied by low-income households or very low-income households, requires payment of monthly housing costs, including utilities other than telephone, of no more than 30 percent of the maximum allowable income for such households, as applicable.
+As used in the above paragraph. "low-income .Households", "very low-income households" and "affordable housing" shall have the meanings: set forth in Section 3'of the Illinois Affordable Housing Act, 310 ILCS 65/3; As of Ihe.date of-this Plan, these statutory terms are defined as follows: (i) "lowMncome household.\ means a single person, family or unrelated persons living together whose adjusted income is more, than 50 percent but less than 80 percent ofthe median income of the area of residence, adjusted for family size, as such adjusted income and median income are determined from time to time by the United States Department of Housing and Urban Development ("HUD") for purposes of Section 8 of the United States Housing Act of 1937; (ji) "very low-income household" means a single person, family or unrelated persons living together whose adjusted income is not more than 50 percent of the median income of the area of residence, adjusted for family size, as so determined by HUD; and (iii)' "affordable housing" means residential housing that, so long as the same is